freerobby/blog/source/_posts/2013-09-01-the-least-bad-thing-to-do-in-syria-is-nothing.markdown

 > I’m confident we can hold the Assad regime accountable for their use of chemical weapons, deter this kind of behavior, and degrade their capacity to carry it out.

 What worries me about this rationale is that it appeals to our hearts over our brains.
 All of the things that Obama said sound noble.
-But observed alongside the facts on the ground and the proposed tactics, none shows promise of saving lives nor improving the odds of a desirable outcome in Syria's Civil War.
+But observed alongside the facts on the ground and the proposed tactics, none shows promise of saving lives nor improving the odds of a desirable outcome in Syria's civil war.

 <!--more-->